 The imaging is great.
 The weighted group delay is at 0.11, which is very good.
 The GD graph also shows that almost the entire group delay response is below the audibility threshold, suggesting a tight bass reproduction and a transparent treble.
 The relatively high group delay around 25Hz won't be very noticeable to most people.
 Additionally, the L/R drivers of our test unit were well-matched in amplitude, frequency, and phase response, which is important for the accurate placement and localization of objects (voices, instruments, video games effects) in the stereo image.

 The Sony WI1000X have a good isolation performance.
 With their ANC (active noise cancelling) enabled, these in-ears achieved more than 19dB of isolation in the bass range, which is very good.
 This means they will able to cancel out the low rumbling noises like airplane and bus engines to a great degree.
 In the mid-range, important for blocking out speech they isolate by more than 18dB, which is also good.
 In the treble range, occupied by sharp sounds like S and Ts and air conditioning systems they achieved 30dB of isolation, which is good.
+They have better isolation than the Bose Hearphones, but don't have the conversation-enhancer feature that the Bose offer.

 The leakage performance of the WI-1000X is great.
 Like most other in-ear headphones, the Sonys don't leak in the bass and mid ranges and the significant portion of the leakage is in a narrow range in treble between 2KHz and 6KHz.
 This means that the leakage will be thin and mostly consist of sharp sounds.
 The overall level of the leakage is not very loud either.
 With the music at 100dB SPL, the leakage averages at 33dB SPL and peaks at around 56dB SPL at 1 foot away, which is just below the noise floor of most offices.